Discograffiti

 I support a wife and a six-year-old son with Discograffiti as my sole source of income.

-The Director’s Cut of this episode is ad-free and features 17 additional minutes of essential material.
+If you’re a Mark Robinson & Billy Joel superfan like me, The Director’s Cut of this episode is ad-free and features 6 additional minutes of essential material.
 Support Discograffiti by opting for this clearly superior version.

 Either subscribe to Discograffiti’s Patreon at the Lieutenant or Major Tier, or just grab the episode as a one-off at the same link.